Driver project 1

-Several thousand clinical COVID-19 trials are in progress globally.
-As these trials are evaluating the benefit/risk of potential COVID-19 treatment options, it is vital that the scientific community can interrogate this data as it emerges.
+Several thousand clinical COVID-19 trials were in progress globally.
+As these trials were all evaluating the benefit/risk of potential COVID-19 treatment options, it was vital that the scientific community could interrogate this data as it emerged.

-The summary level data from the most rigorous of these trials across industry, academia and government is being included in the ICODA Workbench.
-In order to provide near-immediate access to results and data from the trials, ICODA has partnered with Certara to provide curated and digitised summary level data from key trials as they are reported in the public domain.
-In addition, several data contributing organisations are providing enriched summary-level data within 5-30 days post top-line reporting of the trial results which allows a more in depth evaluation of the results.
+The summary level data from some of these trials across industry, academia and government was included in the ICODA Workbench.
+In order to provide near-immediate access to results and data from the trials, ICODA has partnered with Certara to provide curated and digitised summary level data from key trials as they were reported in the public domain.
+In addition, several data contributing organisations provided enriched summary-level data within 5-30 days post top-line reporting of the trial results which allowed a more in depth evaluation of the results.

-ICODA uses a Data Dictionary to harmonise variable definitions and subgroup classifications from all trials.
-This allows side by side interrogation of the data from these trials making the data readily useable to interpret findings about COVID-19 trials.
-Researchers can also view data from individual trials in the context of other available trials thus expanding their insights.
-Our visual analytics and meta-analyses tools further enhance the researchers’ ability to work quickly.
+This Driver project used a Data Dictionary to harmonise variable definitions and subgroup classifications from all trials.
+This allowed side by side interrogation of the data from these trials making the data readily useable to interpret findings.
+Researchers could also view data from individual trials in the context of other available trials thus expanding their insights.
+Our visual analytics and meta-analyses tools further enhanced the researchers’ ability to work quickly.

 Click on the image to download our explainer

-Aggregating this level of summary data and making it accessible in the Workbench means that these important assets will be widely available to the community of researchers, allowing them to more readily interpret findings about COVID-19 trials.
-Researchers can also view this data in the context of other available evidence, thus expanding their insights.
+Aggregating this level of summary data and making it accessible in the Workbench meant that these important assets were widely available to the community of researchers, allowing them to more readily interpret findings about COVID-19 trials.
+Researchers could also view this data in the context of other available evidence, thus expanding their insights.

 Where are we now?

-The initial data contributors are drawn from the pharmaceutical companies of the COVID-19 R&D Data Alliance who have committed to providing summary-level data from their studies, and discussions are underway with additional companies and academic institutions to do the same.
-These data contributors are now actively contributing their data into our Workbench for researchers to analyse.
-With their support, we can strengthen our collective efforts and enable discoveries to help address this global challenge.
+The data contributors were drawn from the pharmaceutical companies of the COVID-19 R&D Data Alliance who committed to providing summary-level data from their studies, and this expanded to additional companies and academic institutions and a partnership with Certara.
+These data contributors actively contributed their data throughout the initiative into our Workbench for researchers to analyse.

 address infections from the virus